27-28 September 2019

-Over 27-28 September, Erin Giffin will present her ongoing research with a poster at the Thinking 3D: Architecture and Audience conference, to be held at Worcester College of Oxford, England, headed by Dr. Katie Jacobiec, as part of the Thinking 3D initiative organized by Dr. Laura Moretti and Daryl Green.
-The conversation will focus on the wide dissemination of ideas and designs of three-dimensional objects through two-dimensional media.
+Over 27-28 September, Erin Giffin presents her ongoing research with a poster at the Thinking 3D: Architecture and Audience conference at Worcester College of Oxford, England, headed by Dr. Katie Jacobiec, as part of the Thinking 3D initiative organized by Dr. Laura Moretti and Daryl Green.
+The conversation focuses on the wide dissemination of ideas and designs of three-dimensional objects through two-dimensional media.
 The virtuosity of translation confronts the material and spatial limitations of evolving early modern design, which fueled innovation both in architectural construction and–as in the case of Erin’s presentation–on the printed page.

 Authoritative prints of the Santa Casa di Loreto traversed Europe and colonial territories, providing key information for three-dimensional replication.
 Potentially, this printed media also acted as devotional foci unto themselves, as devotional imagery, and even three-dimensional Santa Casa models.
 This presentation addresses the communicative nature of Santa Casa prints through local recreations of the Holy House, and the fetishistic quality of printed sacred architecture.